jayasankarp/adfy.net/README.md

 ## Introduction

 Adfy.net is a practical demonstration of how to build a modern web application with a focus on architectural patterns and best practices.
-Whether you are a beginner looking to learn more about software architecture or an experienced developer aiming to sharpen your skills, this project has something to offer.
-It's built with .NET 8, making use of the latest features and improvements available in the framework.

 ## Features

 - **Clean Architecture:** Adfy.net is structured using the Clean Architecture pattern, which promotes separation of concerns, maintainability, and testability.